 - 1. As described in point 66.A.70, the conversion provisions apply to the holder of a valid certifying staff qualification issued by the CAA prior to the date of entry into force of MCAR-66.
 The sentence "the holder of a valid certifying staff qualification issued by the CAA" means any person who had a qualification issued by the CAA allowing that person the performance of activities identical to the privileges of "certifying staff" contained in MCAR-66.
 This means that the signature of that person was sufficient to declare that the maintenance had been properly performed and the aircraft was ready for service and fit for flight in respect to such maintenance. - 2.
-The conversion applies to "certifying staff qualifications" such as holding a Maldivian licence (or completed the process to obtain such a licence).
+The conversion applies to "certifying staff qualifications" such as , for example: - holding a Maldivian licence (or completed the process to obtain such a licence); - having completed a qualification process defined by the CAA; - having completed the qualification requirements for certifying staff within a maintenance organisation, as defined in their procedures.